-- a) Where this rule applies, the price payable by a commissioner to a provider for the provision of secondary care services shall be a single payment for the financial year, calculated in accordance with the following paragraphs.14 - b) The provider and commissioner must agree an initial fixed element representing funding for the provision of secondary care services, except for elective activity, for the financial year, applying the payment principles specified in Section 3.1, and having regard to the cost uplift and efficiency factors for that year (as set out in Sections 3.2 and 3.3).
-This should also include agreed funding for CNST contributions, having regard to the subchapter costs as shown in Section 2.3 of Annex DpD, and the implementation costs of the MedTech Funding Mandate products in Annex DpA, tab 12c. - c) Other than those identified as included in aligned payment and incentive fixed element, the high cost drugs, devices and listed procedures, and MedTech Funding Mandate products in Annex DpA (tabs 12a, 12b and 12c) will be reimbursed in accordance with excluded items pricing rule (see Section 3.4) - d) The initial fixed element must reflect assumed full achievement of CQUIN metrics and so needs to be increased by 1.25% if CQUIN funding is not already included.
-This produces the fixed payment. - e) The provider and commissioner must also agree: - i. for the annual best practice tariffs (BPTs), the expected level of BPT criteria attainment which the provider will achieve in delivering those services - the expected level of advice and guidance activity for the financial year ii. which is intended to be reflected in the initial fixed element. - f) Subject to rule 3, the price payable shall be the fixed payment, varied as set out below: - Where the provider delivers elective activity, the amount payable for elective activity must be added to the fixed payment.
-This must be
+- a) Where this rule applies, the price payable by a commissioner to a provider for the provision of secondary care services shall be a single payment for the financial year, calculated in accordance with the following paragraphs.
+16 - b) The provider and commissioner must agree a fixed element representing funding for the provision of secondary care services, except for elective activity, for the financial year, applying the payment principles specified in Section 3.1, and having regard to the cost uplift and efficiency factors for that year (as set out in Sections 3.2 and 3.3).
+17 This should also include agreed funding for CNST contributions, having regard to the subchapter costs, particularly for maternity services, shown in Section 2.3 of Annex D, and the implementation costs of the MedTech Funding Mandate products in Annex A, tab 12c. - c) High cost drugs, devices and listed procedures, and MedTech Funding Mandate products in Annex A (tabs 12a, 12b and 12c), as well as homecare services (drugs, devices and their related costs), will be reimbursed in accordance with excluded items pricing rule (see Section 3.4)

+d) (Rule removed for 2024/25)

+- e) The provider and commissioner must also agree: - for the annual best practice tariffs (BPTs), the expected level of BPT i. criteria attainment which the provider will achieve in delivering those services - the expected level of advice and guidance activity for the financial year ii. which is intended to be reflected in the fixed element. - f) Subject to rule 3, the price payable shall be the fixed payment, varied as set out below: - Where the provider delivers elective activity, the amount payable for elective activity must be added to the fixed payment.
+This must be calculated by reference to the volume of elective activity, priced using the

-The supporting document NHS provider payment mechanisms provides more detail on calculating this payment.
+16 The supporting document NHS provider payment mechanisms provides more detail on calculating this